liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

     'adhocracy.resources.section.ISectionVersion'

-If the resource is a pool or item that can contain resources of other kinds, it will also have an 'extra_element_types' key whose value is the list of other resources the pool/item can contain (e.g. a pool can contain other pools; a section can contain tags)::
+If the resource is a pool or item that can contain resources of other kinds, it will also have an "extra_element_types" key whose value is the list of other resources the pool/item can contain (e.g. a pool can contain other pools; a section can contain tags)::